AliceO2Group/AliceO2/Detectors/MUON/MCH/Workflow/README.md

 Send the list of MCH tracks ([TrackMCH](../../../../DataFormats/Detectors/MUON/MCH/include/DataFormatsMCH/TrackMCH.h)) and the list of associated clusters ([ClusterStruct](../Base/include/MCHBase/ClusterBlock.h)) in two separate messages with the data description "TRACKS" and "TRACKCLUSTERS", respectively.

-Option `--forTrackFitter` allows to send the messages with the data description "TRACKSIN" and "TRACKCLUSTERSIN", respectively, as expected by the workflow `o2-mch-tracks-to-tracks-workflow` described below.
+Option `--forTrackFitter` allows to send the messages with the data description "TRACKSIN" and "TRACKCLUSTERSIN", respectively, as expected by the workflow [o2-mch-tracks-to-tracks-workflow](#track-fitter).

 ### Vertex sampler